 And a final example will be what was a much slower burn.
 In fact, the success on Google for this client didn’t become apparently until after our engagement with them had ended.
 When Darwin Courier Service first came to us, they were ranking fine on Google as a courier service, but what they really wanted to rank for, was as a budget removalist company.
 Around one year ago, we created them a basic website with the right kind of information that would attract the right kinds of searches and then embarked on a very modest spend on Google ads and Facebook Ads.
 And that spend was modest to the point of being under $150 per month on Google and under $50 per month on Facebook.
 And this activity lasted only a few months on both platforms.
 However, we also listed the client on various directories and websites around the internet that was appropriate for what they did.
 We also helped to improve their presence on GoogleMyBusiness.
 But nothing had been done with this client for some 9 months since we did the last set of ads.
 Yet today, they are the first local result that comes up for the two most important searches for their line of business.
 But as much as 6 month ago, this was not the case.
 Even 3 months ago it wasn’t the case.
 No further Google or Facebook ads were bought.
 It just took time for traffic to build and for the process of an improving rank to be carried out.

 While there is no one answer to how long it will take for SEO work to help improve your Google ranking, there are ways to get small quick wins in as little as a week.
 But the real work of having an impact when your industry is highly competitive and you don’t have a huge budget to work with, can take a long time to bear fruit.
-You could post a 3000-word blog post every day for 2 years, and pay hundreds of dollars per month on outreach services and site speed services and still not get to number 1 because the factors of how a certain business appears first in a search are many and numerous – and let’s not forget that you see a version of Google that is tuned to you.
+You could post a 3000-word blog post every day for 2 years, and pay hundreds of dollars per month on outreach services, search engine marketing agencies and site speed services and still not get to number 1 because the factors of how a certain business appears first in a search are many and numerous – and let’s not forget that you see a version of Google that is tuned to you.
 And it’s not often the same Google that I see.